 Free binaries are available elsewhere - search Google to find them.

-We are no longer providing binaries for OS X since newer releases of CUPS are not generally compatible with prior releases of OS X.
+We do not provide binaries for OS X since newer releases of CUPS are not generally compatible with prior releases of OS X.

 The source distributions include an RPM spec file that can be used to build RPM packages for your Linux distribution.
 The rpmbuild command is used to build from the tar files: